Damian Lynch

+Career

-From Santry, where he played his soccer with St Kevin's before he was enticed across to Leeds United.
+From Santry, where he played his football with St Kevin's Boys before he was enticed across to Leeds United.
 He was a member of the Leeds team that won the FA Youth Cup in 1997 when his teammates included Harry Kewell, Jonathan Woodgate, and Stephen McPhail.
 Lynch played for the Republic of Ireland national under-19 football team in the 1997 UEFA European Under-18 Football Championship finals in Iceland.
 He has also been capped several times by the Republic of Ireland at Under 21 level.
 Much of his career has been ravaged by a series of injuries, mainly shin splints and groin problems.
 Released by Leeds, he was signed by Nottingham Forest in October 2001 where he played reserve team football.